corpsicle n.

 It is true, however, that no corpsicle has yet been thawed and returned to life, and there’s no firm estimate of when one will be.

 ‘Your newstapers called you people corpsicles… I never understood what the tapes meant.’
 ‘It comes from popsicle.
 Frozen sherbet.’
-Corbett had used the word himself before he had became one of them.
+Corbett had used the word himself before he had become one of them.
 One of the corpsicles, frozen dead.

 ‘People used to call them corpsicles, frozen dead.
 Or Homo snapiens.
 You can imagine what would happen if you dropped them.’
 Mr. Restarick did not smile.
 These people were in his charge, and he took his task seriously.